fongandrew/hydeout/README.md

 If you don't want Disqus or want to use something else, override `comments.html`.

+For Google Analytics support, define a `google_analytics` variable with your property ID in your config file.

 There's also a bunch of minor tweaks and adjustments throughout the theme.
 Hope this works for you!